Peripli/specification/api.md

 | labelQuery | string | Filter the response based on the label query.
 Only items that have labels matching the provided label query will be returned.
 If present, MUST be a non-empty string. |
 | fieldQuery | string | Filter the response based on the field query.
 Only items that have fields matching the provided label query will be returned.
 If present, MUST be a non-empty string. |

-    Example: `GET /v1/service_instances?labelQuery=context_guid%3Dbvsded31-c303-123a-aab9-8crar19e1218` would return all service instances that have a label `context_guid` that has a value `bvsded31-c303-123a-aab9-8crar19e1218`.
+    Example: `GET /v1/service_instances?labelQuery=context_id%3Dbvsded31-c303-123a-aab9-8crar19e1218` would return all service instances that have a label `context_id` that has a value `bvsded31-c303-123a-aab9-8crar19e1218`.

-    Example: `GET /v1/service_instances?fieldQuery=service_plan_guid%3Dbvsded31-c303-123a-aab9-8crar19e1218` would return all service instances for the plan with GUID that equals `bvsded31-c303-123a-aab9-8crar19e1218`.
+    Example: `GET /v1/service_instances?fieldQuery=service_plan_id%3Dbvsded31-c303-123a-aab9-8crar19e1218` would return all service instances for the plan with ID that equals `bvsded31-c303-123a-aab9-8crar19e1218`.

 #### Headers